The three biggest expenditures travelling Australia are FUEL, FOOD and ACCOMMODATION!

-The three biggest expenditures are fuel, food and accommodation.
-Start by deciding on a timeframe and kilometres travelled for your trip, then you can calculate your fuel expense based on the current dollar.
-We use an excellent app called 'Fuel Map' and this keeps a record of money spent and kilometres travelled.
-It will also calculate your L/100km.
+Fuel - To begin, start by deciding on a timeframe for your trip and kilometres travelled, then you can calculate your fuel expense based on the current dollar.
+We use an excellent app called 'Fuel Map' and this keeps a record of money spent and kilometres travelled as well as L/100km.
+It will also calculate your averages per fill.

 We think a good amount to work on is $1000 a week on average..
 50-60k for a year!!
 If you come in under budget "YOU BEAUTY" - Keep Travelling!!